ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 <details><summary><b>Answer</b></summary>

-The determinant of a square matrix denoted by $det(mathbf{A})$, is a function that maps matrices to real scalers.
+The determinant of a square matrix denoted by $\text{det}(\mathbf{A})$, is a function that maps matrices to real scalers.
 The determinant is equal to the product of all the eigenvalues of the matrix.

 </details>

 ---

-Q. What does the absolute value of the determinant depict?
+Q. What does the absolute value of the determinant depicts?

 <details><summary><b>Answer</b></summary>